Morning, noon, or night, we indulge in self-care.

 Likewise, product cycles are also speeding up, especially in the health industry.
 This poses a potential challenge for both legacies and newcomers.

-In 2016 alone, Consumer Goods Forum found that 180,000 products globally were redesigned to meet consumer demands for healthier diets and lifestyles — nearly 8x that of reformulations in 2014.
+Consumer Goods Forum found that 180,000 products globally were redesigned to meet consumer demands for healthier diets and lifestyles — nearly 8x that of reformulations in years prior.

 Though consumer demand for purchase is promising, brands that maintain a grip on the market are those with the capacity to reformulate to meet consumer’s changing demand for product quality.